Xyy155/Triple-Boot-on-Xiaomi-Pad-5/guide/Create-Boot-Image-For-LINUX.md

 ## If You have linux boot image or You using [KALI LINUX](https://github.com/Xyy155/Triple-Boot-on-Xiaomi-Pad-5/releases/tag/image) You don't have to do that

 > [!NOTE]
-> ### If you have [KALI LINUX](https://github.com/Xyy155/Triple-Boot-on-Xiaomi-Pad-5/releases/tag/image) You can find linux.boot.img BUT USE IT ONLY FOR THIS KALI IMAGE!
+> ### If you have [KALI LINUX](https://github.com/Xyy155/Triple-Boot-on-Xiaomi-Pad-5/releases/tag/image) You can find linux.boot.img in the zip file BUT USE IT ONLY FOR THIS KALI IMAGE!

 ### Prerequisites
 - Brain